- Written by Switch the Play

 She tells Switch the Play about her difficult balancing act, how she is using sport to develop her outside career prospects and the advice she gives her teammates and others just starting in the game…

-Grace, how do you manage to train as a full time athlete and hold down a full time job?
+Grace, how do you manage to train and play with Sunderland Ladies whilst holding down a full-time job?

-In the last couple of years, there’s been a substantial growth in the game.
-It’s brilliant.
+In the last couple of years, there’s been a substantial growth in the game and that’s a fantastic thing.
 If you’re a young player coming through now, the opportunities are ever increasing.
 The top tier of women’s football is deemed to be professional, with the second-tier semi-professional and then below the support and level is increasing.
 As a team we train twice a week, with gym sessions and our own pitch sessions outside of this.
-However, on top of that the majority of the squad either work a full time job, 37-hours a week.
+However, on top of that the majority of the squad either work a full-time job, 37-hours a week or study.
 The biggest challenge is committing to your sport, giving it the time it requires to excel but also balancing life outside of it, especially when the sport comes without the financial backing.
-It’s committing to two full times roles within one week.
+It can often result in committing to two full times roles within one week.

 How did you get into sport development?

 Ever since a young age, sport has always been part of my life.
 After going to college and doing my A-Levels, it only made sense to go to university.
 It was a time when nobody got paid to play and therefore you had to develop a career for yourself.
-As much as I love and still love football, it was an intense hobby but only a hobby as there was no way of making a living from it.
+As much as I loved and still love football, it was an intense hobby but only a hobby as there was no way of making a living from it.

-I needed to develop myself off the pitch and that came through my undergraduate degree at Bath and postgraduate degree at Southampton and now my PhD at Durham University.
+I needed to develop myself off the pitch and that came through my undergraduate degree at Bath, my postgraduate degree at Southampton and now my PhD at Durham University.

 The biggest eye opener was in 2010, whilst at university, I was given the opportunity to go to Zambia for six weeks to coach as a volunteer.
 I’d only ever experienced the elite end of sport, where you get given so much.
-I went to the extreme opposite in a developing country where kids walk around with no shoes on, covered in dirt.
-Giving them a football gave them so much joy and it made me realise the power of sport.
-I wasn’t naive but I’d only every seen the elite end as a player and coach.
+But with this project I went to the extreme opposite in a developing country, right into the heart of the community, where kids live in poverty, yet giving them a football gave them so much joy and it made me realise the power of sport.
+I wasn’t naive but I’d only ever seen the elite end as a player and coach.
 That moment made me realise that there’s so much more to sport than playing it, there’s more to my love for sport.
 It made me realise that I could use this passion I have for sport to achieve something greater.
 Football is great and I’ll play as long as I can (and my body allows me too), but there’s so much more I can do with this passion.

 What part did your time in education play in your drive to succeed outside the sporting field?

 When you’re in education, you meet an array of people from different backgrounds.
-You can be so indulged in what you do; you just spend your life with footballers.
+You can be so indulged in what you do that you just end up spending your life with footballers.
 That’s not a bad thing but it’s nice to meet people from different walks of life, with different experiences.
 You learn as much from them as they do from you.
 Education has opened doors, particularly in international development.
 It was a great chance to meet different people which broadened my horizons, challenged and developed me, and allow me to experience things outside of football.
 It was a great atmosphere to be involved in.

 What doors were opened?

-Prior to going to university I’d never had much understand of the sport development world, particularly internationally.
-Whilst I was at Bath University, I met some people who ran a volunteering project where they sent students out to Zambia to volunteer and do a six-week project with the IDEALS project.
-I signed up to be part of this project at the end of my second year.
-It sparked this passion for international development and a desire to be involved in a career which allowed me to use sport as a tool for development.
+Prior to going to university I’d never had much understand of the sport for development world, particularly internationally.
+Whilst I was at Bath University, I met some people who ran a volunteering project where they sent students out to Zambia to volunteer and do a six-week placement with the IDEALS project.
+I signed up to be part of this project at the end of my second year, which sparked an unknown passion for international development and a desire to be involved in a career which allowed me to use sport as a tool for development.
 During my time in Zambia I delivered a physical education and coaching programme in local communities.
 You’d often have 80 kids, two footballs and a sandy area to play on.
-The focus wasn’t on making better player, although that often did happen as a result, it was about using sport to educate them on HIV, AIDS, equality and their rights as individual..
+The focus wasn’t on making better player, although that often did happen as a result, it was about using sport to educate them on HIV, AIDS, equality and their rights as individual.
 It engaged communities through sport and I’m a firm believer in that.
-If it wasn’t for university, I would never have got into that realm.
+If it wasn’t for university, I would never have got into that field.
 I have a lot to thank for my time in education.
 It provided these wider volunteering opportunities that opened my eyes to other areas of sport I could excel in.

 What support network was in place to allow you to do this?

 One thing that is great about education is that you don’t have to go and focus solely on education.
 The majority of universities have the infrastructure to support athletes on and off the pitch.
 They understood my training commitments and supported me to excel both on and off the pitch.
 In preparing for Zambia, we arranged a schedule that complimented my training.
-You don’t have to put sport to one side to focus on your career.
-You can do both together.
-I came away from university still competing at the highest level.
-They want you to become the best person you can be.
+In education, you don’t have to put sport to one side to focus on your career.
+You can do both together and I came away from university still competing at the highest level.

 With the women’s game becoming more professional, are you not tempted to turn professional should the opportunity arise?

 My life has more value than what I do on a football pitch.
 For me to reach my potential, I need to allow myself the chance to grow off the pitch.
-I want to know that I’ve lived a meaningful life with purpose that has offered something to someone.
-I believe I can offer more off the pitch I can do just that.
+I want to know that I’ve lived a meaningful life with purpose that has offered something to someone, and I hope by developing myself off the pitch I can do just that.